-Reading: Info Reading: Informational Text - Integration of Knowledge and Ideas Anchor Standard RI 7: Integrate and evaluate content presented in diverse formats and media, including visually and qu visually and quantitatively, as well as in words.
-Grade Grade-Specific Standard Kindergarten With prompting and support, make connections between the illustrations and the text.
+Information Informational Text: Integration of Knowledge and Ideas CCR Anchor Standard 7: Integrate and evaluate content presented in diverse formats and media, including visually and quantitatively, as well as in words.
+Grade Grade-Specific Standard Kindergarten With prompting and support, describe the relationship between illustrations and the text in which they appear (e.g., what person, place, thing, or idea in the text an illustration depicts).
 Grade 1 Use the illustrations and details in a text to describe its key ideas.
 Grade 2 Explain how specific images (e.g., a diagram showing how a machine works) contribute to and clarify a text.
 Grade 3 Use information gained from illustrations (e.g., maps, photographs) and the words in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).
 Grade 4 Interpret information presented visually, orally, or quantitatively (e.g., in charts, graphs, diagrams, time lines, animations, or interactive elements on Web pages) and explain how the information contributes to an understanding of the text in which it appears.
-Grade 5 Utilize information from multiple print or digital sources, demonstrating the ability to locate an answer to a question quickly or to solve a problem efficiently.
+Grade 5 Draw on information from multiple print or digital sources, demonstrating the ability to locate an answer to a question quickly or to solve a problem efficiently.
 Grade 6 Integrate information presented in different media or formats (e.g., visually, quantitatively) as well as in words to develop a coherent understanding of a topic or issue.
 Grade 7 Compare and contrast a text to an audio, video, or multimedia version of the text, analyzing each medium's portrayal of the subject (e.g., how the delivery of a speech affects the impact of the words).
 Grade 8 Evaluate the advantages and disadvantages of using different mediums (e.g., print or digital text, video, multimedia) to present a particular topic or idea.
 Grades 9-10 Analyze various accounts of a subject told in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
 Grades 11-12 Integrate and evaluate multiple sources of information presented in different media or formats (e.g., visually, quantitatively) as well as in words in order to address a question or solve a problem.